36 beautiful reasons to visit in Greece

 The complex of six Eastern Orthodox monasteries built vertically on the rock towers of Meteora is one of the most awe-inspiring in Greece.

-Hermits and mystics have been staying in rock caves here since the ninth century AD, although the first monastery, shown below, wasn't established until around 1340.
+Hermits and mystics have been staying in rock caves here since the ninth century AD, although the first monastery wasn't established until around 1340.

 The steepest monastery (Roussanou) is inhabited by nuns who used to be winched up and down with ropes and nets as late as 1930.